q0d1r0v/glob_tr/README.md

 # Glob_tr - CLI Translation Tool

-Glob_tr is a simple command-line tool for translating text from one language to another using translate.
+Glob_tr is a simple command-line tool for translating text from one language to another using translate

 "af", "sq", "am", "ar", "hy", "az", "eu", "be", "bn", "bs", "bg", "ca", "ceb", "zh-CN", "zh-TW",